plone/training/docs/mastering-plone/features.md

 Image

-: Like files but png, jpeg or other image types
+: Like file but png, jpeg or other image types.
+  The Image content typ has an image field.
+  Values of the image field are saved in multiple scales to be accessible easily when rendering.

   ```{figure} _static/features_add_a_image.png
   ```

 Event

-: These are basically pages with start and end dates and some additional fields for
+: These are basically pages with start and end dates and some additional fields for whole day or recurring events.

   ```{figure} _static/features_add_a_event.png
   ```